-Figure 8: Butterfly + U Pinchers Design Solidworks 3D Model.
+Figure 9: Butterfly + U Pinchers Design Solidworks 3D Model.
 Similar to the butterfly design, the device consists of two sectional matrix bands with the addition of U Pinchers.
 Holes added to aid in the removal of the device.
 Not shown in figure: spring clamp.

-Figure 9: Butterfly + U Pinchers Design installed.
-This hand drawn image shows how the butterfly band (dark blue) will sit between the teeth (light blue).
-A spring clamp (yellow) is added to the center of the band to help keep the band in place.
-U pinchers (green) will produce an inward force (orange arrows) on the butterfly band to help the band sit flush against the teeth.
+Figure 10: Butterfly + U Pinchers Design installed.
+This CAD image shows how the butterfly band (silver) will sit between the teeth (gray/tan).
+U pinchers (silver) will produce an inward force on the butterfly band to help the band sit flush against the teeth.
+Not shown in figure: spring clamp